Fast Verifying Proofs of Propositional Unsatisfiability via Window Shifting: A Proof Checker Based on Window Shifting

 Our proof checker, TreeRat, supports RAT formats compatible with RUP formats and verifies a proof of unsatisfiability in the reverse of chronological order.
 It requires two input files: a formula and a proof.
 Each clause in a proof is called an inference.
 We prepare two mark variables for each inference $I$, which are denoted by $I.verfied$ and $I.used$.
 Initially, all the mark variables are set to {\bf false}.
 When inference $I$ is used as a unit or conflict clause in \emph{BCP}, $I.used$ is set to {\bf true}.
 Once $I.used$ becomes {\bf true}, inference $I$ must be verified.
 Otherwise, we skip it to save checking time.
 We mark the verified inference $I$ by setting $I.verfied$ to {\bf true}.

 Inferences can be classified as RUP or RAT.
 The proof checker TreeRat focuses on how to speed up the RUP inference check.
-Its module for checking RUP inferences consists of three subroutines: \emph{UnitProbe}, \emph{SubsetProofCheck}, and \emph{WindowShiftCheck}.
+Its module for checking RUP inferences consists of two subroutines: \emph{UnitProbe} and \emph{WindowShiftCheck}.

 \emph{UnitProbe} corresponds to a probing failed literal procedure in CDCL solvers.
 Its function is to extract independently unit clauses from inference set $S$ and add them to input formula $F$.
 This can be done by detecting whether a unit clause $x$ in $S$ satisfies $ \emptyset \in BCP(F \cup \bar{x})$.
 According to Theorem \ref{theo:local}, as long as $\emptyset \in BCP(F \cup \bar{x})$, adding inference $x$ to $F$ is valid.
 Here is the pseudo-code of \emph{UnitProbe}.